 Contrary to popular belief, stress is not ubiquitously detrimental.
 Stress is above all a healthy adaptive response to threatening situations (in this case labelled "good stress").
-Good stress can help us handle difficult situations via activation of separate pathways in our body, and helps us focus all our energy to handle the threat, and not 'waste' it elsewhere on functions that can wait.
-It also helps us recover from the stressful situation.
+Good stress can help us handle difficult situations via activation of separate pathways in our body (which we make use of in our adrenal stress profiling).
+It helps us focus all our energy to handle the threat, and not 'waste' it elsewhere on functions that can wait.
+Stress also helps us recover from the threatening situation.
 However, if the pressure increases, stress can become counter productive ("bad stress" or "distress"), and when we are continuously bombarded with difficult and threatening situations, without time to recuperate or recover, consequences could be dire.
 Learn about how hormone testing can help you fight bad stress and burnout.

 PERSOMETRICS FOR WEIGHT CONTROL